franckklotz/Robotic-Ventilator/README.md

 the free viewer will allow you to hide parts ( like cover ) or make some parts transparent, and of course zoom in out, rotate and basic navigation around the mechanical design.

+please open the AUTOMATIC AMBU ACTUATOR SYSTEM.SLDASM file to see the assembly.

+PARTS :

+All parts starting with a number, are https://www.mcmaster.com/ parts.
+You can oder parts directly from them or find equivalent parts.

+Part 3D printed start with a 3D-xxxx.
+We have access to a 3D printer using ONYX plastic.

 # Electronic parts